What does SEND mean?

 A child or young person aged from 0 to 25 years has special educational needs or disability (SEND) if they:

 SEN is a legal term.
-A detailed description can be found in the SEND Code of Practice (SEN on page 15 and disability on page 16).
+A detailed description can be found in the SEN Code of Practice.

 Different types of special educational needs or disability (SEND)